• Home

 • About

-SOLIDARITY is a year-long, 100+ foot community mural honoring the West Virginia Mine Wars and the people who shaped them.
+SOLIDARITY is a 100+ foot community mural honoring the West Virginia Mine Wars and the people who shaped them.
 Through portraiture, shared history, and collective making, this project invites people of all ages and skill levels to paint alongside one another and contribute stories, creativity, and care.
 Created by more than 1,000 West Virginians, SOLIDARITY is both an educational record and a living act of resistance that reclaims Appalachian identity as something rooted in dignity, solidarity, and the power of the Appalachian people.
+The completed mural will be installed at West Edge Factory in Huntington, WV, and unveiled on May Day 2027 (May 1st).

 Portrait 2: Frank Keeney